Finger Infection (cont.)

 - Fourth, the finger will be held in a slightly flexed or partially bent position.

 These signs are called Kanavel cardinal signs.
 All four signs may not be present at first or all at once.

-Deep space infections: The deep space infection that arises in the web space of the fingers is also called a collar button abscess.
-The space between the fingers will be painful and swollen.
+- Deep space infections: The deep space infection that arises in the web space of the fingers is also called a collar button abscess.
+Symptoms and signs of deep space infections include pain and swelling in the space between the fingers.
 The area may also be red and warm to the touch.
 As the abscess becomes larger, the fingers will be slightly spread apart by the increasing pressure.
 The central area may have a soft spot that represents a collection of pus under the skin.

 Must Read Articles Related to Finger Infection

 Cellulitis is a bacterial infection of the skin and soft tissues that causes swelling, redness, tenderness and warmth.
 Treatment will involve antibiotics.
 Sever...learn more >>

 Onychomycosis is an infection of the fingernails and/or toenails by fungus.
 The infection causes nails to discolor, thicken, and split, which can cause discomfo...learn more >>

 An infection that develops along the edge of the learn more >>

 Patient Comments & Reviews